Curriculum and Assessment

 The Federation of Springwood Schools Curriculum Statement

-Off site visits are a regular occurrence to ensure we achieve breadth and depth thus enabling our pupils to reach their full potential.
-Specialist teachers also join us in school for French (MFL), PE and music to enhance and enrich our curriculum.
+Off site visits are a termly occurrence to ensure we achieve breadth and depth thus enabling our pupils to reach their full potential.
+Specialist teachers also join us in school music to enhance and enrich our curriculum.

 The Federation of Springwood Schools Assessment Statement